 1984 – The Brotherhood Commission begins coordination of disaster relief ministry with state Baptist conventions.

 1990– The Brotherhood Commission starts a youth coed mission project called “World Changers,” to involve youth in missions.1991 – RTVC acquires FamilyNet television network to meet the demand for quality, family program service for broadcast TV stations.

-1995 – The HMB celebrates its 150th anniversary, and moves to new office building in Alpharetta, Georgia.
+1995 – The HMB celebrates its 150th anniversary and moves to new office building in Alpharetta, Ga.

-1997 – As part of the Covenant for a New Century, the SBC creates the North American Mission Board (NAMB), which combines the HMB, RTVC, and Brotherhood Commission.
-The new board is based in Alpharetta, Georgia.
+1997 – As part of the Covenant for a New Century, the SBC creates the North American Mission Board (NAMB), which combines the HMB, RTVC and Brotherhood Commission.
+The new board is based in Alpharetta, Ga.

 2005-2006 – Southern Baptist Disaster Relief, coordinated nationally by NAMB, has its greatest response to date as a result of Hurricane Katrina.
 From August 2005 through March 2006, Disaster Relief volunteers serve 14.5 million meals and collectively give 1.5 million hours toward relief efforts.